Llugsi/BSN/README.md

 ## 📄 License
 This project is licensed under the **Apache License 2.0**.
 See the `LICENSE` file for full terms and patent protection details.

+For inquiries regarding corporate data integrations, hardware stream adjustments, or replication issues, please open an issue in this repository or contact the corresponding author at ricardo.llugsi@epn.edu.ec.